 It’s important to care about your relationship and to make sure that you’re giving your all towards maintaining the love and happiness that you share with your partner.
-Having great communication is something that takes work, just like anything else that’s important in life.
+Having great communication is something that involves work, just like anything else that’s important in life.
 As well, great communication is one of the main foundation pillars for having a healthy, happy, and loving relationship.
 The following is an article I wrote giving some tips on how to improve the communication in your relationship.

 1. Talk, Don’t Yell

 There’s no need to raise your voice to get your point across.
 As well, the tone of your voice matters.
 When you have poise and speak with love and logic, you’re much more likely to get your point across and to feel heard, than if you were to yell or express your feelings with anger.
 We should always try to stay calm even when we disagree with our loved ones.
 Feeling upset or angry is normal, and so are all of the other emotions that we experience in life.
-But we don’t have to express our unhappiness through screaming.
+But we don’t have to express our unhappiness by screaming.
 Learn to stay calm.
 You can count to ten, try some breathing methods, take a Yoga class, pray, meditate, or take a moment to yourself to get ahold of your emotions until you’re feeling calm and in a better state of mind to handle conflict.

 We all want to feel heard and know that our partner cares enough about us to listen, and know how we feel.
 This doesn’t mean we have to agree with our partner on everything.
-However, it does mean that we should do something called, reflecting after our partner speaks, and before we say our feelings, our opinions, and our side of the story.
+However, it does mean that we should do something called, reflecting after our partner speaks and before we say our feelings, our opinions, and our side of the story.
 Reflecting is when we repeat what our partner says so they know we heard them.
 It makes them feel heard, even if and when we don’t agree with what they’re saying.

 For example, if he says, “I’m upset because you don’t call me after you land when traveling. ” She could reflect by saying, “I understand that you get upset when I travel and don’t call when I land.”
 Then she could continue on about her feelings.
 This can, and perhaps should include an apology depending on the situation.
 But the point is to remember to reflect so the other person feels heard, rather than jumping into, “I feel this…” and “I feel that…”